googleads/googleads-shopping-samples/dotnet/README.md

-# Google Content API for Shopping C#/.NET Samples
+# Google Content API for Shopping and Manufacturer Center API C#/.NET Samples

 This is a set of simple samples written in C#/.NET, which provide a minimal example of Google Shopping integration within a command line application.

-This starter project provides a great place to start your experimentation into the Google Content API for Shopping.
+This starter project provides a great place to start your experimentation into the Google Content API for Shopping and/or the Manufacturer Center API.

 ## Prerequisites